 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core)
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)

 - 4.10.a.
-Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback. ^(Core) - 4.10.b.
+Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
+(Core) - 4.10.b.
 Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.

 (Core)

 4.11.
-Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities. ^(Core)
+Didactic and Clinical Experiences

+Fellows must be provided with protected time to participate in core didactic activities.
+(Core)

 - 4.11.a.
-Fellows must have a minimum of 12 months of clinical experience. ^(Core) - 4.11.b.
-Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the pediatric rheumatology faculty. ^(Core) - 4.11.c.
-There must be sufficient opportunity for fellows to provide consultation for a wide variety of patients with rheumatic complaints common in the spectrum of other childhood diseases. ^(Core) - 4.11.d.
-Experience in counseling patients with chronic illness and their families must be a component of the educational program. ^(Core) - 4.11.e.
-Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students. ^(Core) - 4.11.f.
-Fellows must have a formally-structured educational program in the clinical and basic sciences related to pediatric rheumatology. ^(Core) - 4.11.f.1.
-The program must utilize didactic and clinical experience for fellow education.
-(Core) - 4.11.f.2.
-Pediatric rheumatology conferences must occur regularly, and must involve active fellow participation in planning and implementation. ^(Core) - 4.11.f.3.
-Fellows must participate in structured learning activities with a multidisciplinary team that includes the relevant allied health professionals. ^(Core) - 4.11.f.4.
-Fellow education must include instruction in basic and fundamental disciplines, as appropriate to pediatric rheumatology, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism. ^(Core) - 4.11.f.5.
-Fellow education must include instruction in pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, and conferences dealing with complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent. $^{(Core)}$

-- 4.11.f.6.
-Fellow education must include instruction in bioethics. ^(Core) - 4.11.f.6.a.
-This should include attention to physician-patient, physician-family, physician-physician/allied health professional, and physician-society relationships. ^(Detail) - 4.11.f.7.
-Fellow education must include instruction in the economics of health care and current health care management issues, such as cost-effective patient care, practice management, preventive care, population health, quality improvement, resource allocation, and clinical outcomes. ^(Core) - 4.11.f.8.
-The program should provide instruction and experience in the rehabilitative and psychosocial aspects of chronic rheumatic diseases as they affect the child.
-(Detail) - 4.11.f.9.
-The program should provide instruction in indications for appropriate surgical interventions, including tissue biopsies in rheumatic diseases. ^(Detail)
+Fellows must have a minimum of 12 months of clinical experience.
+(Core) - 4.11.b.
+Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the pediatric infectious diseases faculty.
+(Core) - 4.11.c.
+Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students.
+(Core) - 4.11.d.
+Fellows must have a formally structured educational program in the clinical and basic sciences related to pediatric infectious diseases.
+(Core) - 4.11.d.1.
+The program must utilize didactic and clinical experience.
+(Core) - 4.11.d.2.
+Pediatric infectious diseases conferences must occur regularly, and must involve active participation by the fellows in planning and implementation.
+(Core) - 4.11.d.3.
+Fellow education must include instruction in basic and fundamental disciplines, as appropriate to pediatric infectious diseases, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, nutrition/metabolism, antibiotic stewardship, and infection control. - 4.11.d.4.
+Fellow education must include instruction in pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, conferences dealing with complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent.
+(Core) - 4.11.d.5.
+Fellow education must include instruction in bioethics.
+(Core) - 4.11.d.5.a.
+This should include attention to physician-patient, physician-family, physician-physician/allied health professional, and physician-society relationships.
+(Detail) - 4.11.d.6.
+Fellow education must include instruction in the economics of health care and current health care management issues, such as cost-effective patient care, practice management, preventive care, population health, quality improvement, resource allocation, and clinical outcomes.
+(Core)